nubificus/bunny/README.md

         required, if `from` has a value other than `scratch`..In the case where the `from` field has the value `local`, then the `path` should be relative to the build context.
     4c.
+The type of rootfs.
+In most cases the unikernel framework supports only one type of a rootfs (e.g. initramfs).
+However, there are frameworks where the rootfs can have various forms, such as initrd, block device and shared-fs.
+For the time being, bunny can construct only two types of rootfs; initrd and raw.
+In the case of raw all the files are simply copied inside the container rootfs and we can use shared-fs or transform the container rootfs to a block (this can easily happen using devmapper as a snapshotter).
+This field is optional and `bunny` will create the default type of rootfs for the respective unikernel framework.
+    4d.
 A list of files to include in the rootfs.
 This field takes effect only when the `from` field has the value `scratch`.
 The files can be defined in the following format: `- <path_in_the_build_context>:<path_inside_rootfs>`.
 The `<path_inside_rootfs>` can be omitted and then the same path as the one in `<path_in_the_build_context>` will be used.
 5. Information regarding an existing prebuilt kernel to use.
 For the time